Final report for SNE20-008-NH

 UNH Extension staff have been trained on the grant programs and are encouraged to share the grant opportunities with producers when doing site visits with clients.

 UNH College of Life Science and Agriculture, Agriculture, Nutrition and Food Sciences Department Chair shared the RFP with all Faculty and Graduate Students on March 23, 2021.
 The NH SARE Coordinator connects with the Department chair annually to encourage faculty and graduate student engagement in SARE programs.
+Graduate students have been introduced to the NH SARE coordinator as a local contact.
+The SARE coordinator has connected with multiple students over the past reporting year about project ideas and opportunities within SARE.

 The Grants training offered thru UVM SARE was shared via the UNH Extension Newsletter.